Gazza7205/cloud-workshop-labs/readme.md

 ## 2. Prerequisites
+These prerequisites are required for completing the lab exercises in the Layer7 Cloud Workshop.
+They should be downloaded, installed and/or otherwise accessible during the workshop.

 - Shared Kubernetes cluster prepared specifically for this workshop
 - Experience operating in a Linux/Mac/Windows terminal
 - This repository